akueckes/z80pack/README.md

                 -> Xbox gamepad support (JOYSTICK_XPAD [=y])
                     -> Xbox gamepad rumble support (JOYSTICK_XPAD_FF [=y])

+Save the configuration and exit the kernel configuration tool, then build the new kernel as described by Microsoft with

+	make KCONFIG_CONFIG=Microsoft/config-wsl -j$(nproc)

-Save the configuration and exit the kernel configuration tool, then build the new kernel as described by Microsoft.
-For installing the kernel modules I'd recommend not to follow Microsoft's procedure (creating & mounting a separate VHDX volume for the modules) but rather do it the simple way with
+For installing the kernel modules I'd recommend not creating & mounting a separate VHDX volume for the modules) as described by Microsoft, but rather do it the simple way with

 	sudo make modules_install